Pacific Central | ||||||||||||||||||||||||||||||||||||||||||||||||||||

 The station was built in 1917 by the Canadian Northern Railway as the terminus of its line to Edmonton.[4]
 The station was built on reclaimed land that previously was planned for dredging to create a canal between False Creek and Burrard Inlet.[5]
 It was originally named False Creek Station and was designed by the architecture firm Pratt and Ross.[6]
 The station was dedicated on November 2, 1919, a day after the first Canadian National Railway (CNR) trains began using the station.[7][8]

-On April 1, 1962, Great Northern Railway closed its neighbouring Vancouver station and relocated its passenger operations to the CNR station.[9]
+In April 1962, Great Northern Railway closed its neighbouring Vancouver station and relocated its passenger operations to the CNR station.[9][10]
 The railway (and its successor Burlington Northern Railroad) ran its International passenger service between Seattle and the CNR station until May 1, 1971.
-Amtrak then resumed the Seattle–Vancouver service as the Pacific International from July 1972 until September 30, 1981, when the service was eliminated due to budget cuts.[10][11]
+Amtrak then resumed the Seattle–Vancouver service as the Pacific International from July 1972 until September 30, 1981, when the service was eliminated due to budget cuts.[11][12]

-In January 1991, Greyhound Canada announced that it wanted to relocate its Vancouver bus terminal in Larwill Park, which included the operations of other bus companies that sublet its space, to the former CNR station.[17]
+In January 1991, Greyhound Canada announced that it wanted to relocate its Vancouver bus terminal in Larwill Park, which included the operations of other bus companies that sublet its space, to the former CNR station.[31]
 The deal was finalized in September 1991.
 CNR would sell the train station to Via Rail, which had leased it from CNR since 1978, so that Via Rail could renovate the station.
 CNR would also lease 3,280 square metres (35,300 sq ft) of land behind the station to Greyhound, which would build a passenger shelter and bus stalls for its own operations and those of the other bus companies using that space.
-Station remodelling and bus station preparations would cost $8.4 million, of which Greyhound would spend $3.5 million.[18][19][20]
-In connection with the station's upcoming ownership transfer and transformation into an intermodal facility, The Province newspaper held a contest in 1991 to rename the station, and Pacific Central Station was chosen.[21]
-The station was designated a heritage railway station in late 1991 under the federal Heritage Railway Stations Protection Act.[5][1]
-The facility renaming became official in 1993, after the building refurbishment was completed.[22]
-In 1994, the large neon Canadian National signage atop the building was replaced by the words Pacific Central using the same styling.[23]
+Station remodelling and bus station preparations would cost $8.4 million, of which Greyhound would spend $3.5 million.[32][33][34] $3 million of the renovation cost went to seismic reinforcement.[35]
+With the addition of the bus terminal, the station gained about 50 bus departures per day compared to a single train departure every other day.
+Also, the estimated 1.3 million yearly bus passengers would make up over 90% of the station's total passenger traffic.[36]

 Cross-border service returned in 1995 when Amtrak introduced the Mount Baker International, which was later folded into the modern-day Cascades brand.[42]